 A routine sounds like it might chain you to your washing machine, and consist of drudgery, but I know from personal experience that once I started using a schedule I felt much more free than I ever had before, at least where the laundry was concerned.

-Here are a couple of posts that can help you with setting up a routine:
+Here are a few posts that can help you with setting up a routine:

 Also, don't forget to check out Clean Mama's 5 steps to make sure you're doing laundry the right way.